Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   > [Info] If an invalid number is entered, either out of the permitted range for personal account numbers (10000-69999 for customers and 70000-99999 for suppliers) or already in use, a warning message is displayed.

 - *Short name*
 Short name provided.
 Enter a different short name for the customer/supplier, if necessary.
-This field is compulsory.
+This field is mandatory.

 - *Form of address*
 Form of address provided, if any.
 Click the drop-down list to select a different form of address, if necessary.
 The following options are available: